Klus3kk/cognito/README.md

 # Cognito

 ## Overview
 **Cognito** is an interactive AI assistant that provides code review insights one suggestion at a time.
 It initially supports Python and C, with plans to add more languages.
-By leveraging ML/NLP and LLM technologies, **Cognito** aims to enhance code quality by:
+By leveraging ML/NLP and LLM technologies, this project aims to enhance code quality by:
 - **Improving readability**
 - **Ensuring security** (aligned with OWASP guidelines)
 - **Optimizing code performance**